horizon3d/threads/README.md

 ---
 # Sample Build:
-The sample is a simple example of thread-synchronization.
+The code located in sample/threads.cpp is a simple example of thread-synchronization.

 Linux:
 ```